View the above photo record (by Andries de Vries) in OdonataMAP here.

 Behaviour

-Typically found low down in dense, shady undergrowth, mostly within about two meters above the ground.
-Frequently perches on sticks and logs among the leaf litter.
+The Glistening Demoiselle is typically found low down in dense, shady undergrowth, mostly within about two meters of the ground.
+It frequently perches on sticks and logs among the leaf litter.
 The wings are folded at rest and held at a 45 degree angle while the abdomen is slightly raised.
 It is very cryptic when perched, but conspicuous in flight due to its iridescent wings and large size.
-At water it perches low down on rocks and overhanging sticks.
-Frequently found far from water in forest undergrowth and along pathways, particularly late in the season.
+At the water’s edge it perches low down on rocks and overhanging sticks.
+The Glistening Demoiselle is frequently found far from water in forest undergrowth and along pathways, particularly after breeding.

-Recorded all year round in the warmer regions.
-Most active from October to March with a peak during late November (See Phenology below).
+The Glistening Demoiselle has been recorded all year round in the warmer regions.
+It is most active from October to March with a peak during late November (See Phenology below).

 Status and Conservation

 Phaon iridipennis is locally common.
 It is listed as of least concern in the IUCN Red List of Threatened Species.
-Fairly resistant to habitat degredation, including water turbidity and tolerant of at least some alien plant growth.
+The Glistening Demoiselle is fairly resistant to habitat degradation, including water turbidity and it is tolerant of at least some alien plant growth.

 Distribution

-Widespread across tropical Africa.
-It extends from the Eastern Cape in the South, up through the Eastern parts of Southern Africa and throughout most of East, Central and West Africa.
-It also occurs on Madagascar.
+The Glistening Demoiselle is widespread across tropical Africa.
+It extends from the Eastern Cape in the South, up through the Eastern parts of Southern Africa, and throughout most of East, Central, and West Africa.
+It is also found in Madagascar.

 Below is a map showing the distribution of records for Glistening Demoiselle in the OdonataMAP database as at February 2020.